 Over one and a half million people reside in nursing homes across our country.
-The elderly and physically or mentally compromised residents are some of our most vulnerable citizens that depend on the staff at these facilities to provide quality care, nutrition, medical attention, and personal hygiene assistance.
+The elderly and physically or mentally compromised residents are some of our most vulnerable citizens.
+They depend on the facility’s staff to provide quality care, nutrition, medical attention, and personal hygiene assistance.
 When these patients show bruising or other signs of physical, emotional, or sexual abuse, the staff and relatives of these patients need to take immediate action to investigate how the injury happened.

 A bruise on an elderly person can be the first sign of a physical injury.
 Though older people bruise more easily than younger people, no bruise should be considered minor, and all bruises should be investigated.
 Medications, along with thinner skin and weak blood vessels in the elderly, often result in frequent bruising, but a bruise is always a sign of an injury to the soft tissue under the skin.

 Bruises to the extremities are most common and can result from falls, from bumping into furniture, or from transferring from the bed or chair.
 The location of these types of bruises is usually on the lower extremities, however the cause of the bruises should never be assumed.
 Nurses, medical assistants, staff, and loved ones of the nursing home resident need to insist that the injury be documented, investigated, and reported.

 Bruises on the face, neck, head, ears, upper arms, thighs, abdomen, genital area, or on the buttock of a patient should be considered suspicious.
 Bruising of this nature often results from slapping, hitting, punching or other abuse.
 They can also occur from aggressive handling, lack of supervision that result in falls from wheelchairs or beds, mistreatment when bathing or dressing a patient, and even sexual abuse.
 Doctors, nurses, and medical staff need to report these bruises to the nursing home administration and insist on a full investigation.